 For small power supply applications, today's silicon diodes are close to ideal.
 You can buy such for 1 cent, which have a peak reverse voltage of 1000V, and forward voltage of 0.7V at 1Ampere.
 Just the larger types, so 50 or 100's of ampere are very bulky, and get very hot.
 So, not really ideal, but still very good.

-Selenium Cells were made, ranging from 50kV reverse voltage, 5mA forward current, to 50V reverse voltage, 100.000A forward current.
+Selenium Cells were made, ranging from 50kV reverse voltage, 5mA forward current, to 50V reverse voltage, and 100.000A forward current.
 The voltage specified, in old data books was usually the RMS Mains voltage.
 A single cell is marginally above 20V.
 So to rectify 117V AC in the USA, it needs 6 cells.
 Yet one "20V" cell has a breakdown voltage of 30V.

 Here, the diodes are usually intended for changing AC voltage to DC.
 WIth large signal that is easy, but how will you rectify a 20mV signal?
 This can never be done with silicon.